"Waiting for Fae"

 (click on image to enlarge)

-Wrapped Canvas Print: A grassy knoll in the foreground with the stone Waternish Fairy Bridge standing over a stream as a grassy hill slopes down in the background near Dunvegan, Isle of Skye, Scotland, UK.
-In folklore, a Chief of the MacLeods married a fairy and they lived together on Skye and had a child.
-She was only permitted to live together with him for a year and a day, after which she had to return to her people.
+In Celtic folklore, a Chief of the MacLeods married a fairy and they lived together on Skye where they had a child.
+The fairy was only permitted to live with him for a year and a day, after which she had to return to her people.
 The Fairy Bridge marks where she departed.
 She left their son wrapped in a silken shawl which, as the Fairy Flag, could be used three times to save or protect the clan.
 The flag currently resides at Dunvegan Castle.

 This is also available as a paper print here.